DailyDisco/next-js-architecture-template/README.md

 Typescript, TailwindCSS, and Next JS were added to the project from the start to help with development and to make the project more secure.

-Thanks to Husky, and ESLint, Prettier, and Typescript, this project is ready to go for group development thanks to the pre-commit hooks.
+Thanks to Husky, and ESLint, Prettier, and Typescript, formatting and syntax is consistent.
+This repo is also ready to go for group development thanks to the pre-commit hooks and will show you your errors early on.

 Prisma, ZOD, and tRPC were added after reviewing the <a href="https://create.t3.gg/en/introduction">"T3 Stack"</a>.
 Prisma is a great ORM, ZOD is a great schema validation library, and tRPC is a great Typesafe API routing library.